-Fourteen years ago, I was a young mother living in Hollywood, the media capital of the world.
+Twenty years ago, I was a young mother living in Hollywood, the media capital of the world.
 My husband Max worked in the entertainment industry, and I had been an actress prior to my son Harper’s birth.
 We were a family immersed in the culture of media.

 During Harper’s early years, I was clueless about the effect of media on young children.
 I never questioned the effect of TV viewing on his developing brain.
 After all, he only watched “educational” shows on PBS and family-friendly videos, like Disney movies.
 He loved them!
 What could be wrong with that?

 When he was four years old, I visited the Pasadena Waldorf School and became enchanted by what I saw.
 Intuitively, I knew that this was a healthy environment for children.
 I began to research and to learn as much about Waldorf education as I could.

 I learned that Waldorf educators strongly discouraged TV and electronic media viewing by young children.
 This was a novel idea to me, but as I read more about the effect of media on children’s brain development, I started questioning the wisdom of continuing to allow Harper to sit in front of a screen for hours a day.
 But how, I wondered, would I get through my days without the electronic babysitter?
 How would I get dinner made?
 How would I take a shower?
 It didn’t help that Max was not convinced that TV, in moderation, was a harmful thing.

 In April of that year, I learned about TV-Turnoff Week—a week in April during which families are encouraged to turn off their TVs for a week.
 I decided to give it a try to see if we could survive a week with no TV.
 At the beginning of the week, I shut the doors to the TV cabinet and hid the remote.